Class 3

 Maths

-Pupils will be continuing to learn and revisit place value, addition and subtraction.
-Throughout the year we will also be learning about multiplication, fractions, shape and a range of measurement.
-Year 2s will be working with numbers to 100, whereas Year 3 pupils will working with numbers to 1,000.
+Pupils will be continuing to learn and revisit place value, addition and subtraction as part of their maths starters.
+This term, Year 3 will be focusing on shape, mass, capacity and fractions.
+Year 2’s will be focusing on multiplication, division, mass, capacity and temperature.
 Practising your times table facts at home will really help throughout the year.

 English

 In our English lessons, we will be learning different ways to help us write exciting narratives and interesting non-fiction pieces.
-This term, we are working on creating a narrative based on the book ‘The Storm Whale.
+This term, we will begin by creating a persuasive letter inspired by ‘The Wellington Cobbler and the Wrekin Giant.’

 Reading